b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### Context ?
-- an app that fetches json data from api to render
+- an app that fetches json data from an api to render
+- pretty standard stuff<!-- .element: class="fragment" -->

-#### what is the issue ?
+#### What is the issue ?
+- new deployment.
 - put twice the load
 - cache the html render
 - but it is not he same client side